-The city is very much a college town catering heavily to students and young professionals drawn in by cheap rents and proximity to campus.
+The city is very much a college town with nearby Duke University and the University of North Carolina catering heavily to students and young entrepreneurs drawn in by cheap rents and proximity to campus.

-Durham has a lot going on which makes researching a move tricky.
+The Durham area has a lot going on which makes researching a move tricky––even with nearby RTP!

 Fortunately, we’ve done the legwork for you to find every bit of pertinent info you’ll need to prepare for your move to Bull City.

-- As of mid-2017, Durham’s average 1-bedroom rent is $1,213/month and is ranked the 47th most expensive rent in the U.S. Not bad for an area with a lot to offer.
+- Durham’s average 1-bedroom rent is $1,307/month and is ranked the 42nd most expensive rent in the U.S. Not bad for an area with a lot to offer.

 - The cost of living in Durham is 11% lower than the national average!